 But if the college gave you any equipment, you must return the equipment within 30 days of the date you signed a cancellation notice.
-If you do not return the unopened and unused equipment within this 30 day period, the college may keep an amount out of what you paid that equals the cost of the equipment.
+If you do not return the unopened and unused equipment within this 30-day period, the college may keep an amount out of what you paid that equals the cost of the equipment.
 The total amount charged for each item of equipment shall be separately stated.
 The amount charged for each item of equipment shall not exceed the equipment's fair market value.
 The college is required to refund any amount over that as provided above, and you may keep the equipment.

-To cancel the contract for college, mail or deliver a signed and dated copy of this cancellation notice or any other written notice, or send a telegram to: Sonia Boghosian.
+To cancel the contract for college, mail or deliver a signed and dated copy of this cancellation notice or any other written notice or send a telegram to: Sonia Boghosian.

+NOT LATER THA

-NOT LATER THAN (Midnight of the date that is the fifth (5th) business day following the day of the first class)
+(Midnight of the da te that is the fifth (5th) business day following the day of the first class)

-I cancel the contract for college(date)
+I cancel the contrac t for college (date)

+(Student's Signature)

-(Student's Signature) (Signature in this area represents cancellation of contract)
+(S ignature in this area represents cancellation of contract)

 REMEMBER, YOU MUST CANCEL IN WRITING.
-You do not have the right to cancel by just telephoning the college or by not coming in class.
+You do not have the right to cancel by just telephoning the college or by not coming to class.

-If you have any complains, questions, or problems which you cannot work out with the college, write or call.
+If you have any complaints, questions, or problems which you cannot work out with the college, write, or call.

-For additional information: or write:
+For additional information:

-Call the Consumer Information Center at: (800) 952-5210 Department of Consumer Affairs
+Call the Consumer Information Center at: (800) 952-5210 Department of Consumer Affairs or write:

-E-mail: dca@dca.ca.gov Consumer Information Division
+E-mail: dca@dca.ca.gov

-1625 North Market Blvd., Suite N 112

-Sacramento, CA 95834
+Department of Consumer Affairs Consumer Information Division 1625 North Market Blvd., Suite N 112 Sacramento, CA 95834